PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

   the cluster.
 * `resourceGroup`: Specify the resource group in which the Azure disk will be created.
    It must be an existing resource group name.
-If it is unspecified, the disk will be placed in the same resource group as the current Kubernetes cluster.
+If it is unspecified, the disk will be placed in the same resource group as the current PlaidCloud cluster.

 - Premium VM can attach both Standard_LRS and Premium_LRS disks, while Standard VM can only attach Standard_LRS disks.